 In RI, A “no contact order” is often termed an “NCO” and means that the person accused of a criminal charge may not have contact and / or communication with the victim or the person under the protection of the no contact order.
 This includes but is not limited to letters, Facebook posts, instant messages, tweets, emails, text messages or messages delivered through a 3rd party.
-This is a family law and criminal law article by RI divorce attorney David Slepkow.
+This is an article about family and criminal law in Rhode Island.
+Authored by RI divorce attorney David Slepkow.

 A criminal defendant could be pinched under RI criminal law for violating an NCO when the alleged victim initiates the communication and texts, Facebook chats or calls the defendant on his cell phone.
 A defendant in a criminal cause of action could be arrested and criminally charged with violating an NCO even if invited by his wife to live in the home with the kids.